sevealex/Laravel-FCM/README.md

 - Notification messages, sometimes thought of as "display messages"
 - Data messages, which are handled by the client app

-More information is available in the [official documentation](https://firebase.google.com/docs/cloud-messaging/concept-options).

 First, add the Prgayman\Fcm\Traits\HasFcm trait to your User model(s):
 ```php